-Renaming files is a difficult (and actually, impossible) with WordPress, but Media File Renamer makes it really easy.
+Renaming files is difficult (and actually, impossible) with WordPress, but Media File Renamer makes it really easy.
 I recommend you to be first used to the Auto-rename method, which is the standard way of using this plugin.

 With WordPress, modifying files is a dangerous process.
 Please prepare a backup before doing anything (BlogVault is recommended), then rename a few files at first.